 Buy equipment and smallwares

-To ensure quality dishes, buy the best commercial equipment needed to start a restaurant.
+To ensure quality dishes, buy the best commercial kitchen equipment needed to start a restaurant.
 Luckily, quality doesn’t necessarily mean new, so if you’re short on cash, consider buying used equipment.
 Your restaurant equipment checklist should include refrigerators, freezers, ovens, and food preparation counters.
 In terms of smallwares, think pots, pans, salt and pepper shakers, etc.

 When choosing the equipment, keep your restaurant’s cuisine in mind as well.
 A fast food restaurant equipment list won’t be the same as a list of equipment needed for a fine dining restaurant.
 If you’re not very knowledgeable about this topic, it’s important to research restaurant equipment and its use.
 [Related: Sydney Commercial Kitchens]

 By now, you should already have a vision of how your restaurant will look.
 Search for furniture that complements the design.
 You will need tables and chairs, but also umbrellas if you have outdoor seating.